axelarnetwork/tofnd/README.md

 # Mnemonic

-Tofnd uses the [tiny-bip39](https://docs.rs/crate/tiny-bip39/0.8.0) crate to enable users manage mnemonic passphrases.
+`Tofnd` uses the [tiny-bip39](https://docs.rs/crate/tiny-bip39/0.8.0) crate to enable users manage mnemonic passphrases.
 Currently, each party can use only one passphrase.

-The mnemonic is used to enable _recovery_ of shares in case of unexpected loss.
+Mnemonic is used to enable _recovery_ of shares in case of unexpected loss.
 See more about recovery under the [Recover](#Recover) section.

 ## Mnemonic options